 Glasgow is a good focal point to find on

-Airport and a car can be hired from there.
-If,
+Airport and a car can be hired from there; it is 100 miles to

 like Joan Webster, you are going by train